Aniebiet Inyang Ntui

-She chaired panels at the 2022 United Nations Biodiversity Conference in Montreal, Canada, the 2022 G20 Bali Summit in Indonesia, the 2022 United Nations Climate Change Conference in Sharm el-Sheikh, Egypt, the United Nations Water Summit on Groundwater, held at the UNESCO Headquarters, Paris, and the 2023 World Economic Forum in Davos, Switzerland.
+She has virtually chaired panels and negotiations at the 2023 United Nations Climate Change Conference, the 2022 United Nations Biodiversity Conference, the 2023 G20 New Delhi summit, the 2022 G20 Bali Summit, the 2022 United Nations Climate Change Conference, the United Nations Summit on Groundwater, and the 2023 World Economic Forum and various other high-level events.

 Education

-Aniebiet holds a Bachelor of Science Degree in Science Education (Botany) from the University of Cross River State, Uyo, a Diploma in Computer Techniques and Applications from the University of Ibadan, a Master of Education Degree from the University of Calabar, a Master of Library, Archival and Information Science from the University of Ibadan and a Ph.D. in Library and Information Science from the University of Uyo.
+Aniebiet holds a Bachelor's Degree from the University of Uyo, a Diploma in Computer Techniques and Applications from the University of Ibadan, and a Master's Degree in Education from the University of Calabar.

+She also holds a Master's Degree in Library, Archival and Information Science from the University of Ibadan and a Ph.D. in Library and Information Science from the University of Uyo.